Oulu-IMEDS/solt/README.md

 ## Author
 Aleksei Tiulpin,
-Research Unit of Medical Imaging,
+Research Unit of Health Sciences and Technology Faculty of Medicine
-Physics and Technology,
-University of Oulu, Finalnd.
+University of Oulu, Finland.

 ## How to cite
-If you use SOLT and cite it in your research, please, don't hesitate to sent an email to Aleksei Tiulpin.
+If you use SOLT and cite it in your research, please, don't hesitate to send an email to Aleksei Tiulpin.
 All the papers that use SOLT are listed [here](PAPERS.md).

 ```